-Tsutomu Ohshima is the founder and Shihan (Chief Instructor) of Shotokan Karate of America (SKA), and is also recognized as chief instructor of many other Shotokan organizations worldwide.Mr.
+Tsutomu Ohshima is the founder of Shotokan Karate of America (SKA), and was Shihan (Chief Instructor) of SKA and many other national Shotokan organizations worldwide until 2018, when he appointed a new shihan for each.Mr.
 Ohshima was born on August 6, 1930, and by the age of five had already entered the disciplined and rigorous world of Japanese martial arts.
 Practicing daily, he pursued sumo wrestling from the age of five until he was fifteen; kendo (Japanese sword fighting) from the ages of eight to fifteen, and judo from the ages of nine to thirteen.

 Mr. Ohshima’s distinguished association with Shotokan karate began at Waseda University, beginning in 1948.
 While he was there he trained directly under the style’s founder, Master Funakoshi, until 1953.
 His training was also influenced by his leading seniors, who were, in order of seniority:

 - Hiroshi Noguchi, First Waseda Captain

 Seniors Egami, Kamata-Watanabe, and Okuyama have each honored Mr. Ohshima and Shotokan Karate of America by visiting the United States to observe and instruct our members.At the All-Japan Sandan Promotional in 1952 Master Funakoshi personally awarded Mr. Ohshima his sandan (third degree black belt) rank, while honoring him with the highest score of any participant.
 Also in 1952 he became the Captain of the Waseda University Karate Club, working with Master Funakoshi.
 In 1957 Mr. Ohshima also received his godan (fifth degree black belt) rank from Master Funakoshi, the highest rank awarded by Funakoshi and still the highest rank achievable in SKA.